A. David commands a census to be taken.

 2. (11-13) David is allowed to choose his judgment.

 a.
 I offer you three things: God used David's sin and the resulting chastisement to reveal David's heart and wisdom.
-His choice of the following three options would test David:
+His choice of the following three options were to test David:

 b.
 Now consider and see what answer I should take back to Him who sent me: God wanted David to use the prophet as a mediator, and to answer to the prophet instead of directly to God.